Academic Catalog

 PHIL 24000 Philosophy of Film (LA)

 Exploration of various issues in contemporary philosophy of film.
 The course considers the questions and problems that arise when we consider film as both a distinctive art form and a political, social, public medium.
-Prerequisites: One liberal arts course.
+Prerequisites: One 3-4 credit liberal arts course.
 (IRR)

 Attributes: ENHU, ESHU, MAP, SCE